-the LPFC driver encounters a kernel Oops.
-The sysfs parameter /sys/power/state is used to suspend and resume the system.
+The LPFC driver encounters a kernel Oops.
+The sysfs parameter /sys/power/state suspends and resumes the system.
 The LPFC driver does not support the suspend to disk and resume command.
 Do not attempt to use this sysfs parameter when the LPFC driver is loaded.

-9. Potential error messages during the driver kit removal process.
+10. Potential error messages are displayed during the driver kit removal process.

-As part of the driver kit removal process initiated using the lpfc-install -u command, the previous in-box LPFC driver version which was saved as part of the current driver kit install process is restored and becomes the active driver.
-However, the driver kit un-install process does not remove any entries in the Linux distribution configuration file (modprobe.conf).
-As such, parameters that would have been valid for the just-removed driver versions and entered in the modprobe.conf file are also used to load the just-restored in-box driver version.
-This can potentially create problems when
+As part of the driver kit removal process initiated using the lpfc-install -u command, the previous inbox LPFC driver version that was saved as part of the current driver kit installation process is restored and becomes the active driver.
+However, the driver kit uninstallation process does not remove any entries in the Linux distribution configuration file (modprobe.conf).
+As such, parameters that would have been valid for the just-removed driver versions and entered in the modprobe.conf file also are used to load the just-restored inbox driver version.
+This situation can potentially create problems when the following conditions occur: